The Ricky Gervais Show

 More animated chat from the indefatigable trio.
 In Series 2, subjects include kidney stones, the animal kingdom, Karl's thoughts on camping and Stephen's embarrassing anecdotes from a recent trip to Rio de Janiero.
 To name but a few.

-In the opening episode of series two, Karl pitches a bizarre idea for a film and Stephen reads from Karl's diary, sharing his thoughts about Australia and why he hates camping.
+Karl pitches a bizarre idea for a film and Stephen reads from Karl's diary, sharing his thoughts about Australia and why he hates camping

 Karl imagines what life would be like if he had a doppelgänger.
 Ricky poses a logic riddle that Karl has difficulty solving, and Stephen shares some embarrassing travel anecdotes.